Skip to Main Content

 3. Click the Course Code

-4. In the Course Information tab,
+4. In the Course Information tab, edit only the following (confirm details using the course timetable):

 • enter the term from the Terms list (Summer, Fall or Spring)

-• enter the Year the course is offered
+• enter the Year the course is offered.

 • Click + Add Instructor